 INVESTIGATIONS are underway to relocate 300,000 cubic metres of high-quality river sand from Newcastle harbour to erosion-stricken Stockton beach.

-The uncontaminated sand, initially located as part of investigation works for the proposed T4 coal loader project that was scrapped in 2018, is described in a Hunter and Central Coast Development Corporation (HCCDC) report as "readily available" and "a virgin undisturbed deposit".
+The uncontaminated sand, initially located as part of investigation works for the proposed T4 coal loader project that was scrapped in 2018, is described in a Hunter and Central Coast Development Corporation (HCCDC) report obtained by the Newcastle Herald as "readily available" and "a virgin undisturbed deposit".

 NSW government approval already exists to extract the sand via dredging and dump it at sea, but City of Newcastle will now investigate dumping it off Stockton.

 It is part of a much larger sand deposit, estimated at 3.2 million cubic metres, in the south arm of Hunter River, near Tourle Street Bridge.